igrishaev/pg2/docs/unix-socket.md

 ## Performance Gain

-When benchmarking Unix sockets versus TCP on localhost, I didn't notice any difference.
-However, some people claim in special cases Unix sockets benefit a lot.
+When benchmarking Unix sockets versus TCP on localhost, I noticed a slight performace difference in favour of sockets: about 10% or something (140 ms vs 160 ms).
+Some people claim, in special cases Unix sockets benefit a lot.
 There is quite an interesting article ["How many TPS can we get from a single Postgres node?"][linkedin] written by Nikolay Samokhvalov.
 According to Nikolay, Unix sockets might bring up to 25% of transaction per second rate, namely 4 million versus 3 million, which is significant.

 ![](/media/unix_vs_tcp.png)